Anthony Fauci Says New Study May Explain The Wide Range Of Severity In Which Patients Experience COVID-19

 However, there’s a problem, according to Dr. Shane Crotty, a virologist at the La Jolla Institute for Immunology and senior author on the Science study.
 Just about every human will experience multiple common colds in their life, including many caused by coronaviruses.
 However, as Crotty explains, only about half of the people exposed to another coronavirus will develop immunity to “the” coronavirus.

-Angela Rasmussen, a virologist at Columbia University, noted that the medical community’s understanding of this pathogen, and indeed the immune system’s reaction to it, are in their infancy.
-However, good news has been hard to come by during this pandemic, so she welcomes the recent findings, as well as further research that can build on them, possibly with a view towards developing a vaccine or even a cure.
+Angela Rasmussen, a virologist at Columbia University, noted that the medical community’s understanding of this pathogen, and the immune system’s reaction to it, is in its infancy.
+However, good news has been hard to come by during this pandemic, so she welcomes the recent findings, as well as further research that can build on them, possibly with a view toward developing a vaccine or even a cure.

 “If there’s anything that can give us an edge in fighting it, even within our own bodies and immune systems, that to me is great news and is very promising,” Rasmussen said.